Gorno-Badakhshan: Demographics

 The population living in Gorno-Badakhshan as of 2019 is estimated at 226,900.
 The largest city in Gorno-Badakhshan is Khorog, with a population of 30,300 (2019 est.); Murghob is the second largest, with about 4,000 residents.

 According to the State Statistical Committee of Tajikistan, most inhabitants of Gorno-Badakhshan identify as Pamiris.
 The remainder of the population perceive themselves as either Kyrgyz or of other nationalities.

 Languages

 The de jure official languages of the Badakhshan (Gorno-Badakhshan) Mountainous Autonomous Region are Tajik as the state language and Russian as the interethnic language.
 Both languages are widely spoken in the region and most residents living in the Pamir are multilingual, as different languages are used in different situations.

 Gorno-Badakhshan is home to a number of distinct languages and dialects of the Pamir languages group.
-The Pamiri language speakers represented in Gorno-Badakshan are speakers of Shughni, Rushani, Wakhi, Ishkashimi, Sarikoli, Bartangi, Khufi, Yazgulyam, and Oroshani.
+The Pamiri language speakers represented in Gorno-Badakshan are speakers of Shughni, Rushani, Wakhi, Ishkashimi, Sarikoli, Bartangi, Khufi, Yazgulyam, and Oroshori.
 Vanji, formerly spoken in the Vanj River valley, became extinct in the 19th century.
 There is a sizable population of Kyrgyz speakers in the Murghab district.
 Many Eastern-Iranian languages spoken in Gorno-Badakhshan are on the endangered list of the UNESCO.